Original Medicare provides 100% coverage of two pneumonia shots. Medicare Advantage may also cover the total cost of pneumonia shots.

 Advantage plans offer the same coverage providing a person gets the shot from an in-network provider.

-Pneumonia causes thousands of deaths per year.
-Because people who are aged 65 and above have a higher risk of contracting the infection, the CDC recommend that they get the pneumonia shot.
+People who are 65 years old and older have a higher risk of contracting pneumonia.
+Because of this risk, the CDC recommends that they get the pneumonia shot.